-King Eystein built a large ship at Nidaros, which, in size and shape, was like the Long Serpent which King Olaf Trygveson had built.
-At the head there was a dragon's head, and at the stern a crooked tail, and both were gilded over.
-The ship was highsided; but the fore and aft parts appeared less than they should be.
+King Eystein built a large ship at Nidaros, which, in size and shape, was like the Long Serpent which King Olaf Trygvason had built.
+At the stem there was a dragon's head, and at the stern a crooked tail, and both were gilded over.
+The ship was high-sided; but the fore and aft parts appeared less than they should be.
 He also made in Nidaros many and large dry-docks of the best material, and well timbered.
 Six years after King Olaf's death, it happened that King Eystein, at a feast at Hustadir in Stim, was seized with an illness which soon carried him off.
-He died the 29th of August 1123, and his body was carried north to Nidaros, and buried in Christ church; and it is generally said that so many mourners never stood over any man's grave in Norway as over King Eystein's, at least since the time Magnus the Good, Saint Olaf's son, died.
-Eystein had been twenty years [1104-1123] king of Norway: and after his decease his brother King Sigurd was the sole king of Norway as long as he lived.
+He died the 29th of August, 1123, and his body was carried north to Nidaros, and buried in Christ church; and it is generally said that so many mourners never stood over any man's grave in Norway as over King Eystein's, at least since the time Magnus the Good, Saint Olaf's son, died.
+Eystein had been twenty years (1104-1123) king of Norway: and after his decease his brother, King Sigurd, was the sole king of Norway as long as he lived.
+28.-BAPTIZING THE PEOPLE OF SMALAND.